You’re More Qualified for Remote Jobs Than You Think (Here’s Why)

 Maybe your passion for “helping others” and “heath” would make you a good community manager or customer support representative for a remote company that has an online workout app.
 For inspiration and to give you an idea of the type of remote jobs out there, check out the 10 most popular remote jobs or search FlexJobs’ for jobs that are 100% remote.
 As of writing this, there are 6,865 fully remote jobs listed on FlexJobs.

 As you can see, it's not about being under-qualified.
-It’s all comes down to really assessing your current skills, packaging that into some sort of value, and matching that up with remote opportunities.
+It all comes down to assessing your current skills, packaging that into some sort of value, and matching that up with remote opportunities.

 Create a Powerful Remote Resume that Gets You Interviews

 That being said, once you’ve determined how you can be of value to a remote company, it’s critical that you present those skills in a way that appeals to remote companies.
 This means having a resume that stands out among the competition.
-The Remote Resume Bundle can show you how to do this with remote resume templates, real-life examples, a checklist, and a job application tracking worksheet.
+Access my FREE resume revamp checklist.

 It should also go without saying that a powerful LinkedIn profile is also key to communicating those skills and the value you have to offer.